Time to Raise Awareness and End Disease

 Have you noticed the rise in skin prescription commercials lately?
-Medications like Skyrizi, Tremfya, Dupixent, Rinvoq, and Opzelura are all aimed at treating various skin conditions, but have you ever wondered what’s driving this surge in demand for treatments?
+Have you ever wondered what’s driving this surge in demand for treatments?
 The answer might be more concerning than you realize.

 At the same time, commercials for Apoquel and Cytopoint, medications for itchy dogs, are running heavily during prime time, especially during election coverage.
 What’s going on behind the scenes?